What Researchers Did

 What They Found

-The study included 124 patients aged 16 to 69 with central nervous system problems, including 60 with initial manifestations of cerebral circulation insufficiency, 33 with post-hypoxic encephalopathies, and 31 with ischemic stroke.
+The study included 124 patients aged 16 to 69 with central nervous system problems, including 60 with initial manifestations of cerebral circulation insufficiency, 33 with post-hypoxic encephalopathies, and 31 with ischaemic stroke.
 They recommended a short course of hyperbaric oxygenation (up to 3 sessions at 1.2-1.25 ATA) for patients with initial manifestations of cerebral circulation insufficiency and post-hypoxic encephalopathies.
-For acute ischemic stroke patients, hyperbaric oxygenation at 1.4 ATA combined with heparin (150-300 U/kg b.w. daily) was advised.
+For acute ischaemic stroke patients, hyperbaric oxygenation at 1.4 ATA combined with heparin (150-300 U/kg b.w. daily) was advised.

 Canadian Relevance